jbelmont/docker-workshop/docs/docker-compose/README.md

 ## Docker Compose build files
 _________________________

-We've already created a simple app in `code/guestbook-node` that uses node.js with express and redis.
+We've already created a simple app in `code/docker-compose` that uses Golang and redis.

-1. Go to `code/guestbook-node` folder
+1. Go to `code/docker-compose` folder

 2. Review `Dockerfile`: